 How do you beat LA traffic?
 Hit the beach instead.
 Sunny Santa Monica grants instant happiness: learn to surf, ride a solar-powered Ferris wheel, dance under the stars on an old-fashioned pier, show kids the aquarium’s tidal touch pools or just dip your toes in the water and let your troubles float away.
+After the joys of Santa Monica, join the parade of New Agers, muscled bodybuilders, goth punks and hippie drummers at nearby Venice Beach, where everyone lets their freak flag fly.
 Did we mention jaw-dropping sunsets?
-Then join the parade of New Agers, muscled bodybuilders, goth punks and hippie drummers at nearby Venice Beach, where everyone lets their freak flag fly.

 Death Valley National Park

 Just uttering the name brings up visions of broken-down pioneer wagon trains and parched lost souls crawling across desert sand dunes.
 But the most surprising thing about Death Valley is how full of life it really is.
 Spring wildflower blooms explode with a painter’s palette of hues across camel-colored hillsides.
 Feeling adventurous?
 Twist your way up narrow canyons cluttered with geological oddities, stand atop volcanic craters formed by violent prehistoric explosions, or wander Wild West mining ghost towns where fortunes have been lost – and found.

 Beautiful Balboa Park is where San Diegans come to play – when they’re not at the beach.
 Across the park, immerse the whole family in more than a dozen art, cultural and science museums, marvel at the Spanish colonial and mission revival-style architecture while sunning yourself along El Prado promenade, or nab tickets for a show at the Old Globe Theaters, modeled on the famous Shakespearean original.